Variable Stars: Eta Carinae

 When clumpy dust is struck by ultraviolet light from the hidden stars, it can send out rays of light or cast long, thin shadows.

 X-rays at the center highlight the stars’ colliding winds, while beyond that expelled material crashes into earlier ejections.

 Two massive stars, locked in a tight orbit, continue to shape gas and dust that were ejected over a hundred years ago.

 Tracking the outbursts of two tightly orbiting stars.

-The brightness of some stars varies over time: Some temporarily increase in brightness for several days or weeks, others have periodic changes in brightness, and, in other examples, stars change in brightness based on the environments around them.
+The brightness of some stars varies over time due to a variety of factors, including their age and interactions with other nearby objects.
 The variation in the brightness of some stars tells us about how they evolve, and helps researchers learn about their properties inside and out.

 In the 1840s, what looked like a single star erupted in the night sky.
 One of the two stars in Eta Carinae ejected some of its mass, brightening the pair and making them the second-brightest star visible in the night sky for more than a decade.
 These stars are extremely bright and prone to ongoing outbursts, which are causing the stars to lose mass.
 Observations made in multiple wavelengths of light have allowed researchers to determine the timing of each outburst, as well as the materials it sent out, which formed two lobes of gas and dust.
 Eta Carinae offers researchers an ongoing opportunity to study massive stars.